 This chapter is divided into the following sections: "ST Identification", "ST Overview" and "Specific Issues of Smartcard Hardware and the Common Criteria".

 1.1 ST Identification

-This Security Target is for the Common Criteria evaluation of the "Secured Crypto Library on the P5CC037V0A" or "Crypto Library on SmartMX" provided by NXP Semiconductors, Business Line Identification.
+This Security Target is for the Common Criteria evaluation of the "Crypto Library V2.2 on P5CD080V0B / P5CN080V0B / P5CC080V0B / P5CC073V0B" or "Crypto Library on SmartMX" provided by NXP Semiconductors, Business Line Identification.